 \item Example 3 is the same experiment as Example 2, but with the fractional derivatives $\alpha=1.8$ and $\beta=1.2$. \end{itemize} The numerical experiments presented in Tables~\ref{tbl:table1}--\ref{tbl:table4} were implemented in \textsc{Julia} v1.1.0, using GMRES from the package \textsc{IterativeSolvers.jl} (GMRES tolerance is set to $10^{-7}$) and the \textsc{FFTW.jl} package.
 Benchmarking is done with \textsc{BenchmarkTools.jl} with 100 samplings and minimum time is presented in milliseconds.
-Experiments were run, in serial, on a computer with dual Intel Xeon E5 2630 v4 2.20 GHz (10 cores each) cpus, and with 128 GB of RAM.
+Experiments were run, in serial, on a computer with dual Intel Xeon E5 2630 v4 2.20 GHz (10 cores each) CPUs, and with 128 GB of RAM.

-The Figures~\ref{fig:1a}--\ref{fig:1c} (and Figures~\ref{fig:2} and \ref{fig:3}) show the scaled spectra of the preconditioned coefficient matrix $\mathcal{P}^{-1}\mathcal{M}_{\alpha,n_1}$ (and $\mathcal{P}^{-1}\mathcal{M}_{(\alpha,\beta),N}$) for different preconditioners $\mathcal{P}$, fractional derivatives $\alpha$, and matrix orders $n_1$ (and $\beta$, $N=n_1,n_2$).
-The scaling by a constant $c_0$ is performed the following way: find the smallest enclosing circle over all the eigenvalues of the matrix of interest $A$.
+Figures~\ref{fig:1a}, \ref{fig:1b}, \ref{fig:1c}, \ref{fig:2} and \ref{fig:3} show the scaled spectra of the preconditioned coefficient matrix $\mathcal{P}^{-1}\mathcal{M}_{\alpha,n_1}$ (and $\mathcal{P}^{-1}\mathcal{M}_{(\alpha,\beta),N}$) for different preconditioners $\mathcal{P}$, fractional derivatives $\alpha$, and matrix orders $n_1$ (and $\beta$, $N=n_1,n_2$).
+The scaling by a constant $c_0$ is performed as follows: We find the smallest disk enclosing all the eigenvalues of the considered matrix $A$.
 The center is denoted $c_0$ and the radius is $r$.
 Then, the spectrum is scaled as $\lambda_j(A)/c_0$ and the circle scaled and centered in $(1,0)$.
 The Julia package \textsc{BoundingSphere.jl} was used to compute $c_0$ and $r$ for all figures.
 The current scaling of the eigenvalues of preconditioned coefficient matrices is a visualization of the important effect for the convergence rate of GMRES of both the clustering and of the shape of the clustering.

-In Tables~\ref{tbl:table1}--\ref{tbl:table4}, for each preconditioner, we present the number of iterations [it], minimal timing [ms], and the condition number of the preconditioned coefficient matrix $\kappa$.
-Best results are highlighted in bold.
+In Tables~\ref{tbl:table1}--\ref{tbl:table4}, for each preconditioner, we present the number of iterations [it], minimal timing [ms], and the condition number of the preconditioned matrix $\kappa$.
+The best results are highlighted in bold.

-\subsection{Example 1.}
+\subsection{Example 1}

-We compare the proposed preconditioner $\mathcal{P}_{\mathcal{F}_\alpha,n}$ with the ones presented in Example 1 from~\cite{donatelli161} (and two alternative symbol based preconditioners).
-We consider the one-dimensional form of~\eqref{eq:fde} and we define the domain $[L_1,R_1]\times[t_0,T]$, where $[L_1,R_1]=[0,2]$, $[t_0,T]=[0,1]$, and the diffusion coefficients are non-constant in space,
+We compare the proposed preconditioner $\mathcal{P}_{\mathcal{F}_\alpha,n}$ with the ones presented in Example 1 from~\cite{donatelli161} (and two alternative symbol-based preconditioners).
+We consider the one-dimensional form of~\eqref{eq:fde} in the domain $[L_1,R_1]\times[t_0,T]= [0,2]\times [0,1]$, where the diffusion coefficients